vsg-dev/vsgTutorial/2_Foundations/Metadata.md

     }
 ~~~

-As the Object::setValue(key, value), getValue(key, value) functionality is built upon vsg::Value you can also get the value object:
+As the Object::setValue(key, value), getValue(key, value) functionality is built upon vsg::Value so you can also get the value object:

 ~~~ cpp
     // you can get the underlying object using the same key: